 Iron affects photosynthesis and some enzyme processes.

-You’ll see an iron deficiency manifest as yellowing of the leaves occurs between the veins of the younger leaves.
-When you notice this, look for a fertilizer that contains iron chelate.
+You’ll see an iron deficiency as yellowing of leaves that happens between the veins of the younger leaves.
+When you see it, look for a fertilizer that contains iron chelate.

 Manganese